Enhancing deep neural networks with morphological information: Neural networks with morphological features

 \subsection{Comment filtering models}

-In the NER evaluation task, we add additional morphological information to standard LSTM and BERT models.
-The baseline models and enhanced models for this task are similar to those in the NER evaluation, though we operate at the sequence level here as opposed to the token level in the NER task.
+We add additional morphological information to standard LSTM and BERT models in the CF evaluation task.
+The baseline and enhanced models for this task are similar to those in the NER evaluation, though we operate at the sequence level here instead of the token level in the NER task.
 The architecture of models is shown in Figure~\ref{fig:comment_filtering}.
-As baselines, we take a single layer unidirectional LSTM network (the top part of Figure~\ref{fig:comment_filtering}), and the multilingual base uncased BERT model (the bottom part of Figure~\ref{fig:comment_filtering}).
-The difference in the used BERT dialect (\emph{uncased} as opposed to the \emph{cased} in the NER task) is due to better performance detected in preliminary experiments on a separate Croatian validation set.
+As baselines, we take a single layer unidirectional LSTM network (the top part of Figure~\ref{fig:comment_filtering}) and the multilingual base uncased BERT model (bert-base-multilingual-uncased; the bottom part of Figure~\ref{fig:comment_filtering}).
+The difference in the used BERT dialect (\emph{uncased} as opposed to the \emph{cased} in the NER task) is due to better performance detected in preliminary experiments.

 In the LSTM baseline model, the words of the input sequence are embedded using pre-trained $300$-dimensional fastText embeddings.
 As the representation of the whole sequence, we take the output of the last hidden state, which then passes through the linear layer to obtain the prediction scores.
 In the BERT baseline model, we take the sequence classification approach suggested by the authors of BERT.
 The input sequence is prepended with the special [CLS] token and passed through BERT.
 The sequence representation corresponds to the output of the last BERT hidden layer for the [CLS] token, which is passed through a linear layer to obtain the prediction scores.